eriktoger/Programming-problems/README.md

 - My username: erik_toger

+Create output file
-The createOutput.cpp creates output for Codeforces and Hackerrank ( I have not yet tested it on Hackerrank)
+The createOutput.cpp creates output for Codeforces and Hackerrank (I have not yet tested it on Hackerrank) Easiest is to change path in createOutputScript.sh and just run the script.

-Compile with:
-g++ -o createOutput createOutput.cpp
-And run with:
-./createOutput path/to/folder/